 It was a turning point in my career.
 I learned the lesson and bought my first knife set that I never let anyone touch.
 Knife sharpening becomes something that I did on a bi-weekly basis.
 I started learning my knives from heel to the tip.

 In total, I spent seven years in the kitchen.
 I worked in many restaurants in Russia and the United States.
 I graduated as one of the best students in the kitchen and had time to take a few first places in competitions.
 I learned the USSR, Italian, Greek, French, and American cuisines throughout my kitchen career.
 Had a chance to work with an incredible crew at a restaurant, which later earned us a Michelin star in Boston, Massachusetts.
 I have worked as Sous Chef, Expo, Line-cook, Prep-cook, Butcher, Sauté cook, and a server.

 Every chef must have a good set of well-sharpened knives.
 Knives can tell a lot about the owner.
 A cook can do nothing if their knives are dull, no matter how skilled they are.
 I believe that a knife sharpening shop should be in every small and big city.

-I was combining my high school work with cooking at different restaurants since I turned seventeen.
-Of course, I didn't have any sharpening skills and theory when I needed to get my dull knives sharpened the first time, I had to take care of it immediately.
-And I knew the one, who could help me better than anyone else — luckily it was my father.
+I was combining my third and fourth years in college with cooking at a restaurant.
+Of course, I didn't have any sharpening skills at the time.
+When I had to get my dull knives sharpened the first time, I did not look for a knife sharpening service near me.
+I knew the one who could help me better than anyone else — luckily, it was my father.

-And these many years I have been regularly sharpening my knives, perfecting this art try after try.
+And these many years, I have been regularly sharpening my kitchen tools, perfecting this art try after try.
 Back in October 2017 I established Mr. Sharp to let other people be safer using their cutlery equipment.